 Before I started the ketogenic diet, I was all about my energy bars.
 Clif Bars were my obsession, but they are full of sugar and have no place in my current keto lifestyle.
 Finding a keto replacement was vital.
 Like many before me, I first stumbled upon Quest Bars, which are readily available in pretty much every store.
 However, for a variety of reasons I’ll explore, Quest Bars are not ideal for keto, so I was excited to find Keto Bars.
 I was also excited because I’m admittedly obsessed with sampling and reviewing keto products, but I digress.

-There are two flavors of Keto Bars, Dark Chocolate Coconut and Chocolate Peanut Butter.
-I ordered the sampler pack, which enabled me to try both.
-When I received my box, I was delighted to see that the company gave me two stickers, one that read “Keto Warrior” and another saying “Keto Does It Butter.”
+There are three flavors of Keto Bars, Dark Chocolate Coconut, Chocolate Mint, and Chocolate Peanut Butter.
+When I received my first ever box of Keto Bars, I was delighted to see that the company gave me two stickers, one that read “Keto Warrior” and another saying “Keto Does It Butter.”

 That was a nice touch, but what about the taste and the nutrition information?
 Keep reading my Keto Bars review to find out!

 Keto Bars, as their name implies, are formulated with the keto diet in mind, whereas Quest Bars are not.
 The Quest Bars I’ve tried have 4g-5g net carbs, which isn’t terrible, but they are also very low in fat and very high in protein.
 Continue reading “Keto Bars Review: Quest Bar Alternative for the Keto Diet”